 Looking forward, the next step of the study is to investigate how the neutralizing ability of the antibodies and the T-cell memory work during a SARS-CoV-2 infection.
 The researchers will also compare participants, with both low and high antibody levels, with a group that has been exposed to a high viral load at work and in their homes but still have not developed antibodies.

 “By continuing to follow this group, and also analyze the antibodies’ ability to neutralize the virus, we will get further information about how the immune system reacts long-term and in the long run also how a vaccine can create long-term immunity”, says Sophia Hober, professor of molecular biotechnology at KTH.

 So far the researchers have mainly focused on determining if there are measurable levels of antibodies or not.
 This is a very simplified picture of reality and the COVID-19 immune response, which is why they now have started to analyze the significance of antibody levels in relation to the severity and long-term symptoms reported.

 “Another exciting aspect is that since we had several different SARS-CoV-2 proteins in our analysis, we can now also begin to get an idea of which parts of these proteins that will lead to an immune response and whether it gives a difference in the severity of the symptoms.
 We now hope that this could provide us with new knowledge that contributes to an increased understanding of how different individuals respond to a SARS-CoV-2 infection” says Peter Nilsson.

-All samples were analyzed at the Autoimmunity and serology profiling facility at SciLifeLab, where the method was developed and where now more than 75.000 samples have been analyzed for SARS-CoV-2 antibodies so far.
+All samples were analyzed at the Autoimmunity and serology profiling unit at SciLifeLab, where the method was developed and where now more than 75.000 samples have been analyzed for SARS-CoV-2 antibodies so far.